 Children have an opportunity to have their say via the school council.
 Parents are always welcomed in the school to provide additional support (e.g. reading, displays, and local press reports).
 Parents are fully represented on the Governing Body.

 Where necessary, specialist support from other agencies (e.g. social care, health) will be obtained by the school to meet the specific needs of a particular child.
 This is obviously tailored for individual children.

 As a small school our philosophy is to work closely with parents and to share responsibility for the education of each individual child.
 It is envisaged that because of the nature of this relationship between home and school, parents would be comfortable approaching us for information, guidance and advice as necessary.
 Similarly, we would endeavour to provide all the support we can.

 Good links exist between this school and the Special Needs department at St. Cecilia’s R.C.
-Secondary School.
-Children in years 5 and 6 attend a range of events organised by the secondary school; these include taster sessions on different sections of the Key Stage 3 curriculum but also aspects of emotional health and wellbeing. (e.g. internet safety) Children with special educational needs are welcome to make separate visits for extra familiarisation with the site or to discuss individual needs.
+Secondary School and Bowland High School.
+Children in years 5 and 6 attend a range of events organised by the secondary schools; these include taster sessions on different sections of the Key Stage 3 curriculum but also aspects of emotional health and well being. (e.g. internet safety) Children with special educational needs are welcome to make separate visits for extra familiarisation with the site or to discuss individual needs.